Dr. Jens Kammerer

 About me

 Hey there!
-I am an astronomer working on the characterization of exoplanets and brown dwarfs.
-Using the largest ground- and space-based telescopes, I am studying the orbits and atmospheres of gas giant exoplanets to learn how these objects came into existence and how they evolve throughout time.
-For this purpose, we take direct images of young planetary systems in the near-infrared, where these objects glow bright from their remaining formation heat.
-However, such direct observations of exoplanets are very challenging because the thermal glow of the planets is more than ten thousand times fainter than the bright light of their host stars which are located nearby on the sky.
-By the way, the bright dot on the background image is our Earth imaged by the Voyager 1 spacecraft from a distance of about six billion kilometers and is a fairly well representation of how our images of exoplanets look like (the planets are only seen as small dots).
+I am an astrophysicist working on direct observations of exoplanets and brown dwarfs.
+Using the world's largest ground- and space-based telescopes, I am studying these objects' size, temperature, atmosphere, and orbital motion to learn how they came into existence, how they evolve throughout time, and how common they are.
+For this purpose, I take direct images of young planetary systems in the infrared, where exoplanets and brown dwarfs still glow bright from their remaining formation heat.
+However, such direct observations of exoplanets are very challenging because the thermal glow of the planets is more than 10'000 (ten thousand) times fainter than the bright light of their host stars which are located nearby on the sky.
+By the way, the bright dot on the background image is our own planet Earth imaged by the Voyager 1 spacecraft from a distance of about 6'000'000'000 (six billion) kilometers and is a fairly well representation of how our images of exoplanets look like (the planets only ever appear point-like).

-Apart from that, I am also involved with potential future missions that could, for the first time, directly detect and characterize the atmospheres of Earth-like exoplanets in both reflected and thermal light.
-To understand the capabilities of these future missions, it is important to predict how many and what kind of exoplanets they would be able to detect and I am working on such predictions for NASA's LUVOIR mission concept (a large UV/optical/infrared single-dish space telescope) and the European LIFE mission concept (a space-based formation-flying nulling interferometer operating in the mid-infrared).
+Apart from that, I am also involved with future mission studies that could, for the first time, directly detect and characterize the atmospheres of Earth-like exoplanets.
+To understand the potential capabilities of these missions, and to make choices about their eventual design, it is important to predict how many and what kind of exoplanets they would be able to detect, and how various sources of noise can impact these detections.
+I am actively involved in the European LIFE Space Mission concept through leading the Instrument Science Team and conducting exoplanet yield estimates, and I also developed a simulator for NASA's Habitable Worlds Observatory concept and used it to characterize the impact of exozodiacal dust on our ability to detect Earth-like exoplanets in reflected light.

 Characterization of HD 206893 B